haxwins/gameoflife/README.md

 board[16][14]=1;
 board[15][13]=1;
 ``
-Seting thoes cells as alive will create [Glider](https://en.wikipedia.org/wiki/Glider_(Conway%27s_Life)) that will 'walk' in one direction untill it will interact other alive cells or escape the board.
+Setting those cells as alive will create [Glider](https://en.wikipedia.org/wiki/Glider_(Conway%27s_Life)) that will 'walk' in one direction untill it will interact other alive cells or escape the board.
+This example is already in code as a comment.

-You can read about else examples of figures [here](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life#Examples_of_patterns)
+You can read about other examples of figures [here](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life#Examples_of_patterns)

 # Future features
-  - 'drowing' own board before life cycle starts
+  - 'drowing' own board before life cycle starts by clicking on cells you would like to make alive
   - adding own board from file